Skip to main content

 /**

-* This function replaces values that are expected to change with static
+* Replaces values that are expected to change between test runs with static

 * placeholders so that our snapshot testing doesn't throw an error